 Signups are available for the following courses.
 Generally, classroom size is limited to 18 students, and registrations are taken on a first-come first-served basis.
 If a class is full or currently in session, a waitlist "ticket" will be available on the Registration Page and Kaliko will be in touch with you as soon as a new Session date is set.

-The next Session will start on the week of Monday, October 19th 2020 and will run through the week of Monday December 7th (8 weeks)
+The next Session will start on the week of Monday, 4th January 2021 and will run through the week of Monday Febuary 22nd 2021 (8 weeks)

 - OOVC-CH1 Level I Absolute Beginner Hawaiian

 - Mondays 12pm HST, 3pm Pacific, 5pm Central, 6pm Eastern